Meezar-Alali/Azure-Data-Warehouse-for-Bike-Share-Data-Analytics/README.md

 ## Fourth Step EXTRACT the data from PostgreSQL

-In our Azure Synapse workspace, we will use the ingest wizard to create a one-time pipeline that ingests the data from PostgreSQL into Azure Blob Storage.
-This will result in all four tables being represented as text files in Blob Storage, ready for loading into the data warehouse

 ### 1-First create link connection to my Postgres database udacityproject
 And as shown in the screenshot the connection succeeded
 ![links1](screenshots/links1.png "links1")